vault27/Foundation/vxlan.md

 - We need just to configure IP interface: we create VRF and add VLAN interfaces to it and add virtual IP and virtual MAC for them
 - Virtual MAC is configured one per switch
 - All VTEPs must have the same virtual MAC address
+- Enable ARP suppression for every vni in nve interface
+- Enable anycast distributed gateway on all VLAN interfaces

 ### Symmetric IRB
 - Routing happends both on ingress and egress VTEP: Leaf1 gets frame in VLAN/VNI 1, puts it to IP VRF A, IP VRF sends it to Leaf 2 with VNI of this VRF, Leaf 2 puts it into proper MAC VRF